fltk/fltk/README.Unix.txt

 warnings should appear.
 If some do, please let the FLTK developer team know via the mailing list or the bug reporting template at www.fltk.org .

-Actually, as of Apr 13 2016, one or two warnings will show, mostly about deprecated declarations.
+Actually, as of Jan.
+2019, one or two warnings will show, mostly about deprecated declarations.
 Please ignore them.
+If you see more warnings (depending on the compiler you are using) please consider upgrading to FLTK 1.4.

  3.4  Testing FLTK